cboettig/labnotebook/_posts/2013-06-03-DOI-citable.md

 it also appears to put these features beyond the reach of individual researchers.
 If issues of persistent URLs, archived content, and rich metadata tools are always reduced to "has a DOI," publishers become the only path to achieve these ends.
-On the contary, a rich collection of tools is available to researchers.
+On the contrary, a rich collection of tools is available to researchers.

 So what do we mean when we say a DOI makes something 'citable?'
 If this